Advocacy

 Workforce Development

-School districts are facing extreme workforce challenges.
-Teachers, bus drivers, and other staff shortages are making it increasingly difficult to fully and properly staff buildings.
-Compounding the issues caused by the lack of candidates in the pipeline, current professionals are increasingly choosing to leave their roles earlier in their careers.
+School districts, like most employers, are facing extreme workforce challenges.
+Teachers, bus drivers, and other staff shortages are making it increasingly difficult to fully staff buildings.
+Compounding the issues caused by the lack of candidates in the pipeline, current professionals are increasingly choosing to leave their roles earlier in their tenure.
 To address the growing problems of recruitment and retention, the state should consider policy changes and programs that would attract people to needed roles and incentivize employees to stay.
-Increased flexibility for teacher certifications adopted in the last year has helped districts to more effectively utilize those teachers that they are able to hire but continued adjustments and increased reciprocity with other states are needed.
-The restrictive benefit structure and older retirement age for Tier 6 of the retirement system have diminished the effectiveness of a once attractive recruitment and retention tool that could be restored with adjustments to the benefit structure.
-In the short term, once again extending the ability of retirees to work in school districts without pension penalty or a 211 waiver would allow districts to continue to use willing retirees to fill gaps while the employee pipeline is strengthened.
+Current flexibility around teacher certifications has helped to a degree, but continued adjustments are needed.

 Zero-Emission Buses